 |---|---|---|---|

-Data sources: U.S. Census Bureau; Federal Housing Finance Agency (FHFA).
+Compiled by MonitorBankRates using data from the U.S. Census Bureau and the Federal Housing Finance Agency.
 Monthly payments shown are principal & interest only.

 At a price-to-income ratio of 3.8x, the national housing market reflects moderate affordability pressure across most regions — though that average masks significant variation between high-cost coastal markets and more affordable interior metros.